Dave Hillman

 Capabilities include responding to questions, categorization, document summarization, keyword (general, name, place) extraction, definition generator, sentiment analysis, outputting to JSON.

-Current Focus: assessing resoning modalities for operational effectiveness.
+Current Focus: parallel processing with LLMs and assessing reasoning modalities for operational effectiveness.

 Technologies used